Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Experiments

 \subsubsection{Convergence}

-To illustrate the convergence of \textit{SPSSOT}, we evaluate the test AUCs of the transfer methods, \textit{SPSSOT} and \textit{DeepJDOT}.
+To illustrate the convergence of \method, we evaluate the test AUCs of the transfer learning methods, \method and \textit{DeepJDOT}.
 The results are shown in Fig. \ref{fig:convergence}.
 It reveals that our model can achieve significantly better test AUCs only with a few iterations and keep relatively stable convergence performance.
-Also, on the task of Challenge $\rightarrow$ MIMIC, we can find there are obvious changes in some iterations, like the 1000th and the 2000th iterations.
-That is because after 1000 iterations of \textit{SPSSOT}, we will resample from the majority data and continue to train iteratively.
-Also, with the increasing resampling times, the performance of test data will gradually become stable.
+On the task of Challenge $\to$ MIMIC, there are obvious changes in some iterations, like the 1000th and the 2000th iterations.
+That is because after every 1000 iterations, \method will resample from the majority data and continue training.
+With the increasing resampling times, the test performance will gradually become stable.